To support the implementation of the above-mentioned resolutions by Governments, sports organizations and related stakeholders,

 The programme is based on three pillars, namely:

-UNODC conducts research and analytical work to increase knowledge and develop
+Aims at conducting research and analytical work to increase knowledge and promote education.
+This includes developing tools

-guidance on corruption and crime issues in sport, and to identify and develop international good practices.
+and publications to facilitate guidance on issues related to corruption and crime issues in sport, and to identify and develop

 - Organizing two international conferences entitled "Safeguarding Sport from Corruption" supported by Brazil, the Russia